-Figure IV.0-2.
+Figure IV-2.
 PM2.5 Emissions by Maritime Operating Source by Tier of Diesel Engine in grams per horsepower hour (hp-hr)

-This chapter provides the necessary background to identify near-term goals and objectives to support the MCAS vision of health equity for all and 100% zero emission cargo handling equipment used at the Port's marine terminals by 2030.1
+This chapter provides the necessary background to identify near-term goals and objectives to support the MCAS vision of health equity for all and long-term goal of the transition of diesel cargo handling equipment (CHE) to 100% ZE by 2030, in advance of the State's goals identified in Executive Order No. N-79-20 100% zero emission cargo handling equipment used at the Port's marine terminals by 2030.1